proshian/neuroswipe/README.md

 This concept of swipe point embeddings holds true for both: methods presented here and those found in the literature.

 > [!NOTE]
-> "SPE" in the sections below stands for Swipe Point mbedding.
+> "SPE" in the sections below stands for Swipe Point Embedding.

 #### SPE that uses the nearest key embedding (My Nearest SPE)